The Representation Jensen-R\'enyi Divergence: Experiments

 \subsection{Imbalanced Data Representation}

 We evaluated the JRD as a subsampling technique to balance skewed datasets in the context of imbalanced data classification.
-In a two-class imbalanced classification dataset, we define the class with the highest number of samples as the majority class, and the other class as the minority class.
+In a two-class imbalanced classification dataset, we define the class with the highest number of samples as the majority class, and the other as the minority class.
 Let $\mathbf{X}_{+}\in\Real^{N_{+} \times d}$ and $\mathbf{X}_{-}\in\Real^{N_{-} \times d}$ denote the data matrices for the majority and minority classes respectively, where $N_{+}\gg N_{-}$.
-Our objective is to subsample $M = N_{-} $ instances from the majority class, to prevent biased classification results.
-We can use the representation JRD to find a subset $\tilde{\mathbf{X}}_+ \in \Real^{M \times d}$ that minimizes its divergence with the majority class as follows:
+We want to subsample $M = N_{-} $ instances from the majority class, to prevent biased classification results.
+We can use the representation JRD to find a subset $\tilde{\mathbf{X}}_+ \in \Real^{M \times d}$ that minimizes its divergence with the majority class:

-A similar objective based on the Cauchy-Schwartz divergence \cite{principe2010itlbook} to subsample imbalanced datasets was recently introduced in \cite{hoyos2021relevant}.
-However, their method requires tuning of one additional parameters and it does not scale to large datasets.
-In our experiments we use $\alpha = 1.01$ and the Gaussian Kernel to compute representation JRD.
+A similar objective based on the Cauchy-Schwartz divergence \cite{principe2010itlbook} to subsample imbalanced datasets was recently introduced \cite{hoyos2021relevant}.
+However, that method requires tuning of one additional parameter and approaches to scale to large datasets were not investigated.
+In our experiments we use $\alpha = 1.01$ and the Gaussian kernel to compute representation JRD.
 The kernel bandwidth is set as the median of the Euclidean distance among the majority class samples.
 We also implemented the JRD subsampling using RFF to approximate the divergence.
-Specifically, we tested 3 different number of RFF, namely $D=256$, $D=512$ and $D=1024$.
-Finally, to evaluate the subsampling performance in the context of imbalanced data classification, we train a Support Vector Machine (SVM) with Gaussian kernel.
+Specifically, we tested 3 different number of RFFs, $D=256$, $D=512$, and $D=1024$.
+Finally, to evaluate the subsampling performance in the context of imbalanced data classification, we train a support vector machine (SVM) with Gaussian kernel.
 To tune the SVM parameters we implement a 5-fold nested cross-validation strategy.
 The kernel width is searched within the range $[0.01 \sigma_0, 3\sigma_0]$, where $\sigma_0$ is the median of the Euclidean distance between training samples, and the penalty value is tuned within the logspace range $[0,3]$.
-For comparison purposes we measure the classification performance as the Area Under the ROC curve (AUC).
+For comparison purposes we measure the classification performance as the area under the ROC curve (AUC).